We leave Sunday morning, January 6, 2019, meeting at 8:30 AM sharp at NCC; we will be using private cars and a

 school van.
-(Alternate meeting in the parking at Little Neck Shopping
+(Alternate meeting is in the parking at Little Neck Shopping

 Center (directions on NCOC page) at